Home Maintenance Can Reduce Risk of Termites

 - Make sure the wood trim on your house does not come in contact with the ground

 You also will want to look out for blistered paint or soft wood, which can indicate a termite infestation.
-If your holiday preparations reveal signs of a termite infestation or if you just want to be safe, contact Massey Services for a free inspection.
+If your holiday preparations reveal signs of a termite infestation or if you just want to be safe, CLICK HERE to contact us today for a free, no obligation termite inspection.